gboehl/macro_puzzles/README.md

 Definition of a **puzzle** in this context:
 > A puzzle is a contradiction between theoretical conjectures and empirical evidence

 This list is thought to be constructive and **not** intended to be a one-sided critique on macroeconomics/DSGE models/rational Expectations/parapsychic mind control as a whole.
-Please try to be concise and neutral.
-If you want, you can put details like literature or links to potential solutions in a separate file.
+Please be neutral and concise.
+If you want, you can add details like literature or links to potential solutions in a separate file.

 A non-exhaustive list